HzaCode/DP2_BeginnersGuide/Study：totalpage_step.md

 ### Data Input (`data_in`)

 `totalpage_step` might not require data input from a previous step, especially when it is the first step in the study flow.
 In such cases, `data_in` can be empty for testing.
-Here are some examples:
+Below are examples to illustrate both situations:

 **Example 1: No Previous Step Output**